A review of the classical Doppler effect based on the mathematical description of the phase function: Moving emitter

 Consider that, at a given time instant $t$, the emitter is oscillating and its phase is $\varphi$.
 Without loss of generality, the observer can be located at the origin of coordinates in its reference frame so that the emitter at that instant is at the position given by a certain $x$-coordinate and the distance $h$ between the observer and the line defining the trajectory of the emitter, as shown in fig. \ref{Fig:01}.
 Assume that at that instant the distance between the emitter and the observer is $c\tau$, where $c$ is the propagation velocity in the medium, which will be taken to be at rest in the observer's reference frame.
 In fact, $\left(c\tau\right)^2=x^2+h^2$.

-The emitter moves with velocity $v$ in observer's reference frame, so that after a time $dt$ it travels a distance $vdt$.
-At instant $t+dt$, the phase of the emitter will be $\varphi+d\varphi$, with $d\varphi=2\pi ft$, $f$ being the emitter frequency.
-This new phase will be measured at observer's position a time interval $\tau'$ later.
-This means, actually, that the phase measured at the observer position changes in a quantity $d\varphi$ after a time $dt'$, which can be computed as $dt'=\tau'+dt-\tau$.
-Since, at instant $t+dt$, the emitter is at position $x+vdt$, then $\left(c\tau'\right)^2=(x+vdt)^2+h^2$.
+The emitter moves with velocity $v$ in the observer's reference frame, so that it travels a distance $vdt$ after a time $dt$.
+At instant $t+dt$, the phase of the emitter will be $\varphi+d\varphi$, with $d\varphi=2\pi fdt$, $f$ being the frequency of the emitter.
+This new phase will be measured at the observer's position one time interval $\tau'$ later.
+The phase measured at the position of the observer changes in a quantity $d\varphi$ after a time $dt'$, which can be computed as $dt'=\tau'+dt-\tau$.
+Since, at instant $t+dt$, the emitter is located at the position $x+vdt$, then $\left(c\tau'\right)^2=(x+vdt)^2+h^2$.
 According to this,